jproyo/jproyo.github.io/_posts/2021-03-17-encoding-effects-with-freer-simple.markdown

 #### Custom Effects

-In Custom Effects you need to provide the definition of the **GADT** that is going to describe the Algebra of your Effect and the function that is going to introduce or `send` that Algebra to the `Eff r a` *Monad* that is going to contain the indexed **Open Union Type**, injecting this Algebra into the index list.
+In Custom Effects you need to provide the definition of the **GADT** which describes the Algebra of your Effect and the function that introduces or `send` that Algebra to the `Eff r a` *Monad* whose indexed **Open Union Type** is contained in.
+With this function we are injecting our *Algebra* into that index list.

-> NOTE: It is important to point out that **freer-simple** provides [Template Haskell](https://wiki.haskell.org/Template_Haskell) tooling for auto-generate the `send` injecting functions by us, but I've preferred to be a little more boilerplate for educational purpose.
+> NOTE: It is important to point out that **freer-simple** provides [Template Haskell](https://wiki.haskell.org/Template_Haskell) tooling for auto-generate the `send` injecting functions for us, but I've preferred to be a little more boilerplate for educational purpose.

 #### DocStorage Effect
 {% highlight haskell %}